App Development Cost: Android vs iOS

 Time is mostly spent on :

-Designing time for IOS app and Android app does not vary a lot from platform to platform (same as design price).
+Time spent for a mobile app design for IOS and Android does not vary a lot from platform to platform (same as design price).

 Java (due to its features) is a bit bulkier language.
 As a result you receive more lines of code compared to Swift and Objective-C. On the other side, that’s easier to find supportive documentation and community answers related to Java issues, so that’s a two-edged sword and we cannot be 100% sure what takes more time here.